Types of fishing and bait

-In a salmon river, you are not allowed to fish:
+In a salmon river, for all fish species, you are also not allowed to fish:

 - from a bridge crossing a salmon river or its estuary;

-- other than with a fishing rod less than 500 m downstream of any point of the mouth in zones 18, 19, 20 and 27 and on the north shore of the St. Lawrence River in zone 21.
+- other than with a fishing rod less than 500 m downstream of any point of the mouth in zones 18, 19, 20 and 27 and on the north shore of the fleuve Saint-Laurent in zone 21.

 Fishing for salmon elsewhere than in salmon rivers